 The rest of the world doesn't want to hear your half-decent attempt at Good Riddance (Time of your life) or Wonderwall.

-We like Binnel Bay (see our interactive beaches map) which hardly ever has another soul on it, and has plenty of crashing waves to drown out your warbling.
+We like Binnel Bay (see our interactive beaches map).
+It hardly ever has another soul on it and has plenty of crashing waves to drown out your pathetic warbling.

 People that sit on busy beaches strumming a guitar are about as welcome as a smoker at a fire alarm factory.